DatabayAG/ImsmExport/README.md

 # ImsmExport
 ILIAS Plugin for exporting results for single/multiple choice questions in IMS format

+The Item Management System (IMS-m, www.ims-m.org) is an external platform for managing exam questions.
+There, (mainly medical) questions can be managed, evaluated and shared.

+IMS-m has itself been extended to allow tests created in IMS-m to be exported as an ILIAS test object.
+Currently single choice (SC) and multiple choice (MC) question types are  supported.

+Once the test has been completed, the test results should be returned to the IMS-M platform so that statistics on the quality of the questions can be compiled.
+A special result file in CSV format can be exported within the test from the admin area "Export".
+It  does not contain personal data and can be further processed by the IMS-m software "Examinator".

 * For ILIAS versions: 5.2.0 - 5.4.999

 ## Installation Instructions